Mohammad Al Gaz: Later years and philanthropy

-Post-federation, Al Gaz helped found the National Council and served as the first Deputy Chairman of the Central Bank of the UAE, from the Bank's founding in 1980 into the mid-1990s.
-Serving under the Chairman Sheikh Suroor bin Mohammad Al Nahyan, Al Gaz was an important figure in the first two decades of the UAE's economic development.
+Post-federation, AlGaz helped found the National Council and served as the first Deputy Chairman of the Central Bank of the UAE, from the Bank's founding in 1980 into the mid-1990s.
+Serving under the Chairman Sheikh Suroor bin Mohammad Al Nahyan, AlGaz was an important figure in the first two decades of the UAE's economic development.

 UAE President Sheikh Khalifa presenting Abdallah Mohammad Al Gaz with the President's Merit Award on the behalf of his father, 2012.

-Being among the first generation of Dubai business people formed after the crises of the 1930s, Al Gaz tried to move away from the pearl business.
+Being among the first generation of Dubai business people formed after the crises of the 1930s, AlGaz tried to move away from the pearl business.
 He encouraged private investment in public education by building schools, including the Amna bint Wahb Girls School, the Gamal Abdulnasser Boys School, and the Community Schools.
 He endowed public and private institutions anonymously, and in 1989 developed with Juma Al Majid the United Arab Emirates' first charitable society, Beit Al Khair.

 Personal life

-Al Gaz died at the age of 96 from natural causes on April 12, 2016 after a week-long stay in Cleveland Clinic Abu Dhabi.
+AlGaz died at the age of 96 from natural causes on April 12, 2016 after a week-long stay in Cleveland Clinic Abu Dhabi.
 News of his passing quickly spread throughout the country, with hundreds making their appearance to the burial site in Al Qusais Cemetery.
 His funeral over the next three days was visited by a number of officials, including senior government leaders, ministers, and businessmen as well as including United Arab Emirates President Sheikh Mohammed bin Zayed Al Nahyan, and Prime Minister Sheikh Mohammed bin Rashid Al Maktoum.